GUIDE 2024

 Reduced Costs

-The use of digital document management software allows you to save costs associated with paper and storage of paper documents.
-An electronic document management system also helps to reduce costs associated with lost or misfiled documents, paper and other resource waste, regulatory violations, and frequent data entry errors.
+The use of software allows you to save costs associated with paper and storage of paper documents.
+An electronic system also helps to reduce costs associated with lost or misfiled documents, paper and other resource waste, regulatory violations, and frequent data entry errors.

 Workflow Automation

 You can define automated document workflows that are optimized for your requirements.
 You can easily change and optimize workflows.
-You only need to make a few changes to the software, and you are good to go.
+Make a few changes to the software, and you are good to go.
 Compare that to a traditional system based on paper documents, where you would have to arrange a few meetings before people would know and understand the new document workflow.

 Improved Collaboration